 Is there "bad data" reporting on the contract?
 Example a service call with 10 travel hours instead of 1hr.
 Best place to quickly review this is eViews, go to "Customer Transaction Detail Distribution" see this link for overview

-Run the CEOJuice SSRS Report ID150 Contract Profitability for details on contract & equipment detailed revenue/costs and additional information such as supply pages shipped versus billed.
+Drill down in to the details with the CEOJuice SSRS Report ID150 Contract Profitability (link to contract details on email) for details on contract & equipment detailed revenue/costs and additional information such as supply pages shipped versus billed.
 Details Here

 Decide on a plan to fix the contract.
 If it's a ship in and there is nothing you can do then the action plan is "Ship in, review in a year".
 If there is bad data that needs to be cleaned the action plan might be "clean up these invoices".